Kun-kz/MechaCar_Statistical_Analysis/README.md

 To finish this analysis, I would need to do a paired sample t-test.
 By doing paired sample t-test, we could measure whether the average maintenance cost difference between two sets of observations, which were the set of MechaCars and the set of other competitors, was equal to zero.

-In order to run this statistical test, I would collect the maintenance cost data of 50 MechaCars and the maintenance cost data of 50 cars from other manufactures.
+In order to run this statistical test, I would collect the maintenance cost data of 50 MechaCars and the maintenance cost data of 50 cars from other manufacturers.